-The research we do at SORCE directly impacts the conservation work that we do.
-We also ensure that we keep up to date with scientific advancements so as to ensure our projects are as effective as possible.
-Based on the research to date we have developed several key conservation initiatives, with several more schedules for the coming year.
+Our Conservation activities are at the core of the work we do.
+Our projects aim to both protect healthy habitats and restore historically degraded areas.
+The primary goal of the conservation initiatives at SORCE are to restore marine environments to a state of good health and productivity and to maintain them once this has been achieved.
+The conservation work that we conduct is directly impacted by our research initiatives, which allow us to keep up to date with scientific advancements so as to ensure that our projects are as effective as possible.
+Based on the research to date we have developed several key conservation initiatives, with several more scheduled for the coming year.

 Coral Reef Restoration